-The present research shed a new light on the issue of investor rationality by bringing new data and new techniques to the question.
-Specifically, a direct online measure of investor sentiment was employed instead of relying on indirect proxies.
-The measure, which are observed passively, allows for a direct estimate of investor sentiment while minimizing the problem of response quality.
-The primary distinction between the present paper and prior studies is two folds.
-First, this research employs a novel proxy for investor sentiment constructed from Twitter, with the advantage of avoiding the endogeneity and directly capturing investor sentiment at a high frequency.
-Unlike survey-based proxy, an online-search-based measures reveal attitudes rather than inquire about them.
-This makes the measure less prone to biases compared to survey-based measure of sentiment.
-Second, the empirical results presented in this study support recent empirical theories that investor sentiment index constructed from social-media has predictive power with respect to the US stock returns.
-This predictive power is not previously explained by popular risk factors in financial literature such as market risk premium, firm size, book-to-market ratio or momentum.
+The present research offers new insights into the issue of investor rationality by applying new data and techniques, employing a direct online measure of investor sentiment rather than relying on indirect proxies.
+This measure, observed passively, allows for a direct estimate of investor sentiment while minimizing the problem of response quality.
+This paper’s contribution is original in two ways.
+First, this research employs a novel proxy for investor sentiment constructed from Twitter, which has the advantage of avoiding endogeneity and directly capturing high-frequency investor sentiment.
+Unlike survey-based proxies, online-search-based measures reveal attitudes rather than inquire about them.
+Consequently, the measure is less prone to biases than are survey-based measures of sentiment.
+Second, the empirical results presented in this study are consistent with recent empirical theories that an investor sentiment index constructed from social media has predictive power with respect to U.S. stock returns.
+This predictive power has not previously been explained in the finance literature by popular risk factors, such as market risk premium, firm size, book-to-market ratio, or momentum.

 The remainder of the paper is structured as follows.
-The following section presents a review of the literature regarding investor sentiment and its implications for stock return.
-The next section describes the research hypotheses, data and methodology.
+The next section presents a review of the literature regarding investor sentiment and its implications for stock returns.
+The following section describes the research hypotheses, data, and methodology.
 The empirical results are then presented and discussed.
-Finally, the conclusions are given, along with research limitations and suggestions for future research.
+Finally, conclusions are presented, along with research limitations and suggestions for future research.

-2. Literature review
+2. Literature Review

-Traditional risk-based asset pricing model such as the capital asset pricing model (CAPM) established that prices reflect the consensus investor’s expectation of risks associate with their investment and assume the existence of a theoretical market portfolio, which is unobservable and perfectly diversified (see, Markowitz, 1952; Sharpe, 1964; Litner, 1965; Fama, 1970; Black 1972; among others for the theoretical underpinnings).
-However, the practicality of the CAPM is largely debatable because the model requires many strict assumptions such as all investors are required to be rational and the informational efficiency of both market and investors must be perfect, among other assumptions.
-In practice, it is very challenging to reconcile these unrealistic conditions in real world applications.
+Traditional risk-based asset pricing models, such as the capital asset pricing model (CAPM) are based on the premise that prices reflect the consensus investor’s expectation of risks associated with his or her investment; such models assume the existence of a theoretical market portfolio, which is unobservable and perfectly diversified (for the theoretical underpinnings, see Markowitz, 1952; Sharpe, 1964; Lintner, 1965; Fama, 1970; and Black, 1972).
+However, the practicality of the CAPM is highly debatable because it requires many rigid assumptions.
+For example, all investors are expected to be rational, and the informational efficiency of both market and investors must be perfect.
+In practice, it is very challenging to reconcile these unrealistic conditions in real-world applications.

-Many scholars argue strongly against the validity of the CAPM.
-Many empirical studies document the existence of trends in stock returns as well as model limitations, contradicting the CAPM prediction.
-For example, Banz (1981) documents that when stocks are sorted on market capitalization, average returns on small stocks are higher than predicted by the CAPM.
-Stambaugh (1982) argue that the tests of the CAPM are not sensitive to expanding the market proxy beyond common stocks, which contradict the definition of market portfolio in the CAPM.
-Rosenberg et al. (1985) show that stocks with high book-to-market ratios have high average returns that are not captured by betas.
-These contradicting evidences ultimately lead Fama and French (2004) to conclude in their literature that “the failure of the CAPM in empirical tests implies that most applications of the model are invalid” (pp. 26).
+Many scholars strongly dispute the validity of the CAPM.
+Indeed, a number of empirical studies have identified the existence of trends in stock returns as well as model limitations, contradicting the CAPM prediction.
+For example, Banz (1981) documented that when stocks are sorted according to market capitalization, average returns on small stocks are higher than predicted by the CAPM.
+Stambaugh (1982) argued that the tests of the CAPM are not sensitive to expanding the market proxy beyond common stocks, which contradicts the definition of market portfolio in the CAPM.
+Rosenberg et al. (1985) showed that stocks with high book-to-market ratios have high average returns that are not captured by betas.
+These contradictory findings ultimately led Fama and French (2004) to conclude that “the failure of the CAPM in empirical tests implies that most applications of the model are invalid” (p.
+26).